Primarily active in: United States of America

 The Center provides science and technology expertise to Army warfighter-users, program executive offices (PEOs), program managers (PMs), and numerous US government agencies, plus academic and industrial researchers.
 Harris explained, “PEO Aviation is a primary customer, providing approximately 20 percent of AMRDEC’s customer-based funding.
 Our partnerships with PEO Aviation include work on the UH-60V [digital cockpit] transition, work on the Future Vertical Lift platform, Degraded Visual Environment Mitigation [DVE-M], and countless other efforts to improve speed, range, and survivability of Army aviation assets, both manned and unmanned.”

-The Alabama AMRDEC and its directorates at Fort Eustis and Hampton, Virginia, and Moffett Field, California, do innovative work on sensors and electronics, propulsion, aerostructures, modeling and simulation, life cycle software development, and technical testing.
+The Alabama AMRDEC and its directorates at Fort Eustis and Hampton, Virginia, as well as Moffett Field, California, do innovative work on sensors and electronics, propulsion, aerostructures, modeling and simulation, life cycle software development, and technical testing.
 The organization also has aviation sustainment and engineering personnel located in Corpus Christi, Texas, and serving as liaison engineers with Army aviation units around the world.
-The workforce totals about 10,000 military and civilian professional, scientific and support personnel.
+The workforce totals about 10,000 military, civilian professional, scientific, and support personnel.
 Harris observed, “AMRDEC’s wide range of engineers includes all of the engineering ‘illities.’
 We are also uniquely situated to hire contractors across a wide array of specialties.
 This flexibility allows us to increase or decrease our manning based on mission requirements and the needs of the Army.
 We typically are one-third government employees, two-thirds contractors.”

 Harris grew up in East St. Louis, Illinois, across the Mississippi from St. Louis, Missouri.
 She recalled, “In the home and community where I was raised, engineering was not a recognized career path for a female.
 At East St. Louis Senior High School, my counselor realized my strengths in the math and science areas and steered me toward looking at engineering disciplines as a career.”
 Harris applied to the University of Illinois while still a high school junior and considered a major in electrical or computer engineering.
 “At the time, the University of Illinois was the number one school in the country for computer engineering, and the only school offering a stand-alone degree in the subject.”